 1. Cell Surface Receptors:

-– Integral Membrane Proteins: Typically span the cell membrane.
+Integral Membrane Proteins: These receptors are embedded within and typically span the plasma membrane.

 2. Intracellular Receptors:

-– Located Inside the Cell: Typically in the cytoplasm or nucleus.
+Located Inside the Cell: Found in the cytoplasm or nucleus, these receptors function independently of the plasma membrane.

 Based on Mechanism of Action